 Stay the Night PGC has a variety of lodging options for students and weekend visitors.
-Friendship Suites Fully furnished and completely equipped apartments with discounted…
+Marriott Springhill Suites Bakery Square Spacious studio suites with a king or double…

 All 5-day classes start with an orientation at 9am on Monday.
 Classes run from 9am to 5pm Monday through Thursday.
 PGC studios are open until 10pm Monday through Thursday for students to practice.
 Classes end Friday at 3pm.
 A studio-wide clean-up follows.
 Studios are open Saturday from 10am to 12pm for coldworking and clean-up only.
 Wednesday evenings are set aside for instructor presentations at 6pm.